finos/tracdap/doc/deployment/sandbox.rst

 The pip install command will download the TRAC runtime package for Python from PyPi.
-If you are behind a corporate firewall, you may need to use a web proxy and/or point at a Nexus server hosted inside your network to download dependencies.
+If you are behind a corporate firewall, you may need to use a web proxy and/or point at a Nexus server hosted inside your network.

 Quick configuration